-During 2020, Matson completed the first phase of its program to modernize and renovate its terminal facility at Sand Island, Honolulu, Hawaii.
-As part of this phase, Matson completed the installation of three new 65 long-ton capacity gantry cranes, upgraded and renovated three existing cranes, demolished four outdated cranes, and installed upgrades to the electrical infrastructure at the terminal.

-During 2021, as part of the second phase, Matson completed the installation, energization and transition to a new redundant main switchgear.
-Additional projects for this phase relate to improvements to its existing backup power generators, installation of new above ground fuel storage tanks, a battery energy storage system, and other upgrades at the terminal, and are expected to be completed within the next three years.
+Matson completed the first phase of its program to modernize and renovate its terminal facility at Sand Island, Honolulu, and is progressing on the second phase.
+As part of this program, Matson completed the installation of three new 65 long-ton capacity gantry cranes, upgraded and renovated three existing cranes, demolished four outdated cranes, and installed upgrades to the electrical infrastructure at the terminal.
+In addition, Matson completed the installation, energization and transition to a new redundant main switchgear.
+Additional projects for the second phase relate to improvements to its existing backup power generators, installation of new above ground fuel storage tanks, a battery energy storage system, and other upgrades at the terminal, and are expected to be completed within the next three years.

-The next phase represents a broader and long-term terminal expansion program at the Sand Island terminal facility.
+The third phase represents a broader and long-term terminal expansion program at the Sand Island terminal facility.
 Matson expects to expand into Pier 51A and portions of Pier 51B after Pasha Hawaii ("Pasha") relocates to the newly constructed Kapalama container terminal facility planned for 2024.
-From 2022 to 2024, Matson will be performing surveying, planning and design work in preparation for this expansion.
+From 2023 to 2024, Matson will be performing surveying, planning and design work in preparation for this expansion.